karpurgauram/pratyabhijna/content/scriptures/dehasthadevatācakra stotram.md

 <span class="center-text">`|iti śrīdehasthadevatācakrastotraṃ śrīmadabhinavaguptapādaviracitam|`</span>

-<span class="center-text">This is the sacred 'Dehasthadevatācakrastotram'—the revered The Esoteric Worship of Wheel of the Inner Deities of the Senses Abiding within the Body—composed by the most venerable master, Abhinavagupta.</span>
+<span class="center-text">This is the sacred 'Dehasthadevatācakrastotram'—The Esoteric Worship of Wheel of the Inner Deities of the Senses Abiding within the Body—composed by the most venerable master, Abhinavagupta.</span>

 **Translated by Nagkumar; Inspired from My Guru Īśvarasvarupa Swāmī Lakṣamaṇajū.**